ava-labs/avalanche-docs/docs/tooling/cli-create-nodes/create-a-validator-aws.md

     Choose custom region (list of regions available at https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/using-regions-availability-zones.html)
 ```

 The command will next ask whether you want to set up monitoring for your nodes.
-If you choose to
-set up monitoring, you can either set up monitoring on a separate AWS instance or on the same
-instance.

 ```text
   Do you want to set up a separate instance to host monitoring?
 (This enables you to monitor all your set up instances in one dashboard):